 There is a lot of buzz out there about Office 2013.
-But in my mind its the simple things that make life wonderful and the Outlook team at Microsoft have implemented many of those simple little things to make the email collaboration experience just that little bit brighter.
+But in my mind, it’s the simple things that make life wonderful and the Outlook team at Microsoft has implemented many of those simple little things to make the email collaboration experience just that little bit brighter.
 Here are a couple of the things I really liked right out of the gate.

-One of the other neat features, shown in the screenshot above, is the mouse over function of the new navigation bar.
+One of the other neat features, shown in the screenshot above, is the mouse-over function of the new navigation bar.
 As you can see in my example here, hovering the mouse over Tasks, shows you a preview of your task list.
-Similarly, hovering over Calendar would show you a preview of the calendar month and People lets you search for people in your contact lists.
+Similarly, hovering over Calendar would show you a preview of the calendar month and People let you search for people in your contact lists.

-This mouse over feature is also prevalent in other parts of Outlook as well.
+This mouseover feature is also prevalent in other parts of Outlook as well.
 The screenshot below shows the calendar view.
 You can see in this view I am hovering over one of my appointments and it gives me basic information about the appointment in a larger view.
-Definitely, more useful when you have lots of half hour appointment that can’t display everything in their segment.
+Definitely, more useful when you have lots of half-hour appointments that can’t display everything in their segment.

 I also really like the coloring they have done to the calendar.
 As you can see we now have a nice crispy blue line scrolling down our calendar to show the current point in time in relation to our surrounding appointments.
 We also have the current hour on the left highlighted in bold blue.
 It makes maintaining your schedule very easy and clear to read.